 His chosen theme for that year, as it turned out, was based on a famous SF novel.
 First published in 1871, Baron Edward Bulwer-Lytton’s Vril: The Power of The Coming Race told of an American adventurer who encountered a race of winged, subterranean super-beings known as the Vril-ya.
 Their “power” of vril was described as being a force akin to electricity; channeled by special mechanical “rods”, it could be harnessed to almost any goal, either creative or destructive.
 Two or three Vril-ya children, the narrator warned darkly, could level any terrestrial city.

 By the 1890s, the mystique of vril had permeated Western popular culture.
-Some occultists even claimed that Bulwer-Lytton's fantastic story of hidden "masters" and esoteric energies had been inspired by real (secret) history.
-Riding the crest of this wave, Dr. Tibbitts and his committee set about designing their most imaginative fundraiser yet.
+Some occultists even claimed that Bulwer-Lytton’s fantastic story of hidden “masters” and esoteric energies had been inspired by real (secret) history, much to the author’s annoyance and disdain.
+Riding the crest of this wave, however, Dr. Tibbitts and his committee set about designing their most imaginative fundraiser yet.
 Scheduled to run between March 5-7, the Coming Race Bazaar would recreate the cavern-city of the Vril-ya within the opulent confines of the Royal Albert Hall in Kensington.